frmscoe/config-service/README.md

 ES_PORT=9200
 ```

-Create a folder inside config-service-be called `env` inside it, create a file called `lumberjack.env`
+Create a folder inside config-svc-be called `env` inside it, create a file called `lumberjack.env`

 Paste the following environment variables inside the file